 7. You are not your depression

-To paraphrase one of my favorite internet memes: “I have survived 100% of my worst days.
+To paraphrase one of my favorite internet memes: “I have survived 100 percent of my worst days.
 So far I’m doing great.”

-Amy Marlow lives with depression and generalized anxiety disorder, and is a public speaker with the National Alliance on Mental Illness.
+Amy Marlow lives with major depression and generalized anxiety disorder.
 A version of this article first appeared on her blog, Blue Light Blue, which was named one of Healthline’s best depression blogs.